Management (MGMT)

 MGMT 3348.
 Small Business Management.
 3 Hours.

 Students embark on a comprehensive study of all areas of operations and management of the small business enterprise.
-Topics covered may include: ownership form, site analysis, planning, organizing, staffing, financial control, inventory control, and marketing tactics.
-Course Equivalents: MGMT 4310 .
+Topics covered may include: assessment of startup idea feasibility, development of new venture business plan, marketing growth strategies, and managing growth of a small business.
+Course Equivalents: MGMT 4310

 MGMT 3350.
 Services Marketing Management.
 3 Hours.

-Students examine the characteristics of the service domain.
-The planning, organization, production, and marketing of quality services is the focus of the course.
+Students identify the characteristics of the service domain.
+The course may focus on the planning, organization, production, and marketing of services, and the management of service quality.

 MGMT 4080.
 Independent Study.
 1-3 Hours.